BranndonWork/bitcoin-bulk-balance-check/README.md

 Notice: blockchain.info has rate limits.
 Set the delay value above to the number in miliseconds to wait between each address balance check

+Information:
+To buy bitcoin, and put some Satoshi's in both of our accounts, sign up at [coinbase ($10 free when you spend your first $100)](https://g-o.co/coinbase).
+To buy bitcoin, but you don't want to use the referral link, sign up at [coinbase](https://www.coinbase.com/join).
+To throw bitcoin at me, [do it here](https://blockchain.info/address/1Bitcoin4MFhhKCvkh2ajrZNAEwoRwiuR2)